 How Smart Night Lights Work

 New snooze-promoting smart-bulb systems, such as the Philips Hue, and standalone lamps, such as Dyson’s Lightcycle Morph, claim to eliminate blue and green light.
 They’re often controlled by an app that lets you program a bedtime—when the light will gradually fade to mimic sunset—and a wakeup time—which triggers a slow brightening that approximates a sunrise.
-Some stand-alone bedside lamps, like Hatch Restore, even play soothing music or white noise to help you sleep.
-Other bulbs are more low-tech and simply cast a warm reddish light.
+There are also stand-alone bedside lamps, like the sleek GoodNight Bedside Table Lamp, which uses patented NASA-developed technology to deliver warm light that supports your body's natural sleep-wake cycles.
+Models like the Hatch Restore even play soothing music or white noise to help you sleep.
+Other products, like the compact Emagine-A Sleep Aid Night Light, simply cast a warm reddish or amber light, and work well for hallways and travel, or for overnight use in kids' bedrooms.

 But are they worth the money?
 Without independent studies to prove efficacy, experts are split.
 “I don’t think you need to pay the extra amount for those color-tunable lights,” says Figueiro.